 Dance “Drill” Team Prep

-This class is for every dancer that wishes to audition for a middle school, high school, college or professional dance team.
+This class is for every dancer that wishes to audition for a high school, college or professional dance team.
 The main styles of dance taught in this class incorporate mostly Jazz with Pom Dance and Kickline.
 A great kickline requires extreme strength, power, endurance and flexibility; yet, it is one of the most fun genres of dance.
 The most recognizable kickline troupe is the Radio City Rockettes.
 The Dallas Cowboys Cheerleaders, among other professional dance teams and Cheerleaders, also utilize the kickline in their routines.
 The Kilgore College Rangerettes based out of Kilgore, Tx are known for their extremely high kicks and “military” precision in their lines, formations and timing.
 They began in 1939 and were the first “drill” or dance team in the country.
 Director, Christal Shurley, has had the privilege of working with and along side all three of these groups.
 This class will teach Jazz dance technique along with kick techniques based on different hook ups, kick styles, formation changes, precision and timing (dancers all hitting the count together as one), and of course kick height.
 For Pom technique, focus is placed on strict formation lines, precision timing, and power.
 Ripples and visual effects are used with the poms.
 This is an energetic class that uses stunts and jumps to add to the visual effects.
 (Such as toe touches).
 This class prepares a dancer to perform not only on a theatrical stage, but football fields, basketball courts and parade routes as well.
 Any solid color leotard or tank, black capris leggings, tan split sole jazz shoes.
 Hair must be secured away from the face.

 This is the foundation for all dance forms.
 Proper body alignment, technique and balance will be addressed.
 The Ballet syllabus at CMSDC includes both the Cecchetti Method and the Royal Academy of Dance curriculums.
 Higher level Ballet classes will touch on the Vagonova Method.
 Every Ballet class will consist of barre work, stretching, center floor Adagio, center floor Allegro, and accross-the-floor Grande Allegro.
 Higher level classes will be prepared to study Variations (Actual choreography from famous Ballets), Pointe work and Pas De Deux (Partnering).
 Ballet is a very structured class and proper dance class etiquette will be taught.
 The proper Ballet Reverence at the end of each class will be observed by students to show respect and thanks to the Ballet Teacher.
 Ballet is highly recommended for all dancers, and is required for a few certain other genres.
 Black leotard, pink CONVERTIBLE tights, and pink ballet shoes are required.
 (Capezio Canvas split sole ballet shoes are recommended instead of leather.)
 Hair MUST be secured into a bun with bobby pins.